Why are people homeless?

 What do we do about homelessness?

-There are limited ways for Local Government to help the homeless; however our officers play an important role in our partnership with the homelessness outreach team at Launch Housing in Fitzroy.
+There are limited ways for Local Government to help the homeless; however our officers play an important role in our partnership with the homelessness outreach team at Launch Housing.
 In line with our How to Respond to Rough Sleeping and Squatting in Yarra protocol, we alert the team at Launch Housing to someone sleeping rough in Yarra and skilled team members visit the site to work with people on their housing and other needs.

 Launch Housing advises council on the status of people they engage with, so that we understand who is sleeping rough in Yarra and why.

 We do our best to be respectful and helpful to everyone in our community, including people experiencing homelessness, while keeping the municipality safe, clean and tidy.
 Our Help Locally flyer lists local services for anyone who is homeless or without secure housing.

 What can I do if I see someone who looks homeless?

 It is not against the law to be homeless, and all Victorians have a right to be in public places.
 Yarra’s approach recognises the principles of Victoria’s Charter of Human Rights and Responsibilities in treating all people with respect and dignity.
 However as people experiencing homelessness may have a history of trauma leading to behaviour that can seem antisocial, our officers are advised not to approach homeless people unless:

 - they ask for help